daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 ## Step 3: Check Database Structure

-To check the database structure run this SQL in the shell.
+To check the database table schema run this SQL in the shell.

 ```sql
 DESCRIBE bank_marketing;